braindigitalis/braindigitalis/README.md

 - Developer of [TriviaBot](https://triviabot.co.uk), a Trivia/Quiz bot for Discord used on over 68000 servers with over 5 million users

 I've been programming in some form since 1993, where i started out with [BBC BASIC](https://en.wikipedia.org/wiki/BBC_BASIC) on the [BBC Master 128k](https://en.wikipedia.org/wiki/BBC_Master) Microcomputer.
 From here i learned [6502 assembly](https://www.abebooks.co.uk/search/sortby/3/an/Lance+Leventhal+/tn/+6502+Assembly+Language) and then **Pascal** and **Delphi**, **Perl**, **PHP**, **C**, and **C++**.
 I know a **lot** of programming languages and a lot of databases, such as **MySQL** and **MSSQL**.

+Here is a picture of my development setup: